 Linda Fantuzzo grew up in Endicott, New York.
 She began painting at age 12.
 After high school, she chose to study painting and graphics at The Pennsylvania Academy of Fine Arts in Philadelphia, Pa., 1968-1973.
 After her formal training she worked non-objectively in various media for more than 10 years.
-She then decided to return to painting landscapes, interiors, structures, and still life.
-It is the quality of light and atmosphere that permeates her work, no matter the subject.
+She then decided to return to painting landscapes, interiors, structures, and still lifes.
+It is the quality of light and atmosphere that permeate her work, no matter the subject.
 Fantuzzo moved to Charleston, SC, and set up a studio in 1974.
 She worked full time in her studio, and is active within the arts community.

 She served on the panel for the SC State Arts Commission Acquisitions Committee for two years, has served on the Advisory Board for The Halsey Institute, and served on the steering committee for the Trident Region Arts & Culture Plan.
 Fantuzzo has been a juror for the Charleston City Art Gallery, the Charleston Artists League, the Saul Alexander Gallery, and many other arts programs within the state of SC.